-When working on math exercises that involve entering an expression, students sometimes report that they cannot enter a correct expression, even though it's the answer shown in the hints.
+When working on math exercises that involve entering an expression, students sometimes report that they cannot enter a correct expression, even though the answer they've entered is the one shown in the hints.
 (We assume they'll look through the hints when an answer is unknown or marked as incorrect.)
-There are three ways such a problem might arise.
+There are three reasons this situation might arise.

 - The answer entered isn't really the same as the answer in the hints.